 N-E-G.

-It's a complimentary insult.
+It's a complimenty insult.

-So that's that's the position that Trump has put him in.
+So, that's that's the position that Trump has put him in.

-I'm just saying you had a bad moment.
+He's like, I'm not criticizing you, I'm just saying you had a bad moment.

-Do you think she wants to be known as the guy who had a bad moment and almost destroyed the economy of the United States with a statement that probably should have been vetted a little bit better?
+Do you think Xi wants to be known as the guy who had a bad moment and almost destroyed the economy of the United States with a statement that probably should have been vetted a little bit better?

 Oh, I think Trump's completely right.

-He totally had a bad moment.
+He had a bad moment, he totally had a bad moment.

 This is just perfect persuasion.

-And wouldn't he like to get out of that box by not being a person who's trying to hurt the economy of the world?
+Push Xi in a little box with just a little bit of discomfort, and wouldn't he like to get out of that box by not being a person who's trying to hurt the economy of the world?

-So send them up for negotiations.
+So, send them up for negotiations.

 The idea is to give China time to meet and talk.

-So mostly it's about showing some respect for China and giving them the time to work things out, and then probably things would be fine.
+So, mostly it's about showing some respect for China and giving them the time to work things out, and then probably things would be fine.

-I saw a uh long post by Sahil Patel, who wanted to look into the semiconductor um supply chain, because as you know, if the semiconductor supply chain breaks, then all of our technology breaks, and then the whole world falls into a coma.
+Because, as you know, if the semiconductor supply chain breaks, then all of our technology breaks, and then the whole world falls into a coma.

-So TSMC, the Taiwan company that produces 90% of the world's most advanced chips.
+So, TSMC, the Taiwan company, that produces 90% of the world's most advanced chips.

-So problem number one, there's only one company that makes 90% of the chips, and they happen to be on an island that is likely to turn into a war zone.
+So, problem number one: there's only one company that makes 90% of the chips, and they happen to be on an island that is likely to turn into a war zone.

-So that's the first thing to worry about.
+So, that's the first thing to worry about.

-Secondly, TSMC relies on a Dutch company uh for lithography machines, meaning that there's probably no other place you can get them, meaning that if something happened to that one company, maybe TSMC couldn't make any new chips, just if that one company has a problem.
+Meaning that if something happened to that one company, maybe TSMC couldn't make any new chips, just if that one company has a problem.

-About uh they depend on a company called Carl Zeiss that does optical stuff.
+But they depend on a company called Carl Zeiss that does optical stuff.

-Uh it's the only firm in the world capable of making the mirrors that are precise enough for the high-end chips.
+It's the only firm in the world capable of making the mirrors that are precise enough for the high-end chips.

 Only one company.